• Latest

 Why do some people not enjoy parties?

-Everyone is different, so there could be various reasons why someone may not enjoy parties.
+Everyone is different, so people may not enjoy parties for various reasons.
 For some, it could be because they don’t like being around large groups of people or feeling the pressure to socialize.
 Others may not like the atmosphere or music at these events.
 They may also need help to engage in conversations with strangers.

 Is it weird if I don’t like parties/clubs?